SandyWyper/Banner-Time/README.md

 | speed            | number              | 1000                                                              | Time in milliseconds of the transitions.                                                                                                                                                                                                                                                                                                                                                                                                            |
 | **CSS**          | object (nested...?) | Any CSS can be added written as string key-value pairs; \*\*      | All the CSS you want attribute to each slide.                                                                                                                                                                                                                                                                                                                                                                                                       |
 | any CSS property | string              |                                                                   |

+---

+#### Contributing

+PLEASE review CONTRIBUTING.markdown prior to requesting a feature, filing a pull request or filing an issue.

+---

+#### Acknowledgements

+This projected started out by following a modal window [tutorial](https://scotch.io/tutorials/building-your-own-javascript-modal-plugin) written by [Ken Wheeler](https://twitter.com/ken_wheeler).
+Then, in order to follow an example of an open source project, I have borrowed heavily from his [Slick Slider](https://github.com/kenwheeler/slick) repo.
+Big thanks to him and anyone else who would like to contribute.

 ## License and copyright